 Copyright © 2012 by Sharon Louise.
 All rights reserved.

-Spy Betrayed, a romantic suspense novel and the second book in the Santini family series.
+A Dangerous Need, a romantic suspense novel and the second book in the romantic suspense series Spies & Deadly Guys featuring the Santini family.
 Approximately 127,000 words.

 Available at these online retailers: